×

 • If vertigo starts in your right ear on the right side of your body, reverse these recommendations.

-The ginkgo Biloba
+The Ginkgo Biloba

 A Chinese herb called Ginkgo Biloba, is well known for curing vertigo problems.
 It controls blood flow to the brain to alleviate vertigo and balance problems.